CiscoDevNet/netprog_basics/network_controllers/dnac/README.md

 These sandboxes require no reservation **or** VPN connection.

+> Note: Access to the Platform section of the GUI is restricted to Admin users.
+The Always On Sandbox users are limited to operator role to allow shared access.
+To view this part of the GUI, use a reservable Sandbox.

 To complete the exercises related to the Path Trace API, you'll need to leverage a reservable Cisco DNA Center Sandbox where you'll have administrative access.

 * [Reservable: Cisco DNA Center Lab 1](https://devnetsandbox.cisco.com/RM/Diagram/Index/b8d7aa34-aa8f-4bf2-9c42-302aaa2daafb?diagramType=Topology)